CiscoTestAutomation/unicon.plugins/docs/user_guide/services/iosxr.rst

 """"""""""""""""""""""""""

 To connect the pyATS with the EnXR device, you first need to pull enxr workspace in your ADS.
-EnXR pulling is clearly mentioned in the :ref:'Setting EnXR Device'
+EnXR pulling is clearly mentioned in the :ref:'Setting up EnXR Device'

 Then you need to install pyATS & it is recommended to install the pyATS inside your EnXR workspace.